odinuv/web/en/apv/articles/html/css.md

 Creating styles for a full HTML page is quite a complex task.
 Because a web page is not a piece of paper, the styles must adapt to virtually unlimited number of page (window) sizes.
 This leads us to [**responsive design**](https://en.wikipedia.org/wiki/Responsive_web_design) which basically is page design in which the page layout changes with the page size.
-This means that some elements are show only when there is enough space for them and other page elements are resized accordingly.
+This means that some elements are shown only when there is enough space for them and other page elements are resized accordingly.
 Creating a clean good looking responsive page, which displays nicely on desktop with [screen resolution](https://en.wikipedia.org/wiki/Display_resolution) 1920 &times; 1080 as well as on a mobile